IntelLabs/hmmer/README.md

-## compilation of HMMER optimized on Intel Xeon CPU
+This is an optimized version of original HMMER, which adopts AVX2/AVX512 intrinsics to accelerate on latest CPUs.

-This is an optimized version of original HMMER, which adopts AVX2/AVX512 intrinsics to accelerate on Intel Xeon CPU.
+## Compilation of HMMER optimized on Intel Xeon CPU

 Please follow the guides to finish the compilation:

 ### install oneAPI HPC Toolkit